unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 gdbsx -a [DOMAIN ID] 64 [PORT]
 ```

-You can then connect GDB within a separate console and you;re ready to debug:
+You can then connect GDB within a separate console and you're ready to debug:

 ```
 gdb --eval-command="target remote :[PORT]" build/helloworld_xen-x86_64.dbg